September 9, 2022

 The Tin Pan South Songwriters Festival takes place March 28-April 1, 2023 in music venues around Nashville.
 Organized by the Nashville Songwriters Association International in partnership with Regions Bank, the festival is the largest songwriters festival in the world.
 Every genre is represented and artists like Donna Summer, Lori McKenna, Thomas Rhett and Josh Osborne have graced stages in the past.
 Details for the 2023 festival will be announced later this year.

 Nearly 200 performances at historic theaters, warehouse spaces, museums, galleries and clubs along with exhibitions, films literary readings and markets around Knoxville happen during Big Ears Festival, celebrating 10 years in 2023, March 30-April 2, 2023.
 It's a celebration of the arts, heralded by New York Times as "one of the world's greatest music bashes".
 The 2023 lineup will be announced soon.
-Passes will be available beginning Sept.
-14, 2022.
+Passes are now available.

 Beale Street Music Festival - Memphis

-Beale Street Music Festival will come back April 29-May 1, 2022 at The Fairgrounds in Liberty Park in midtown Memphis.
+Beale Street Music Festival is May 5-7, 2023 at Tom Lee Park in Memphis.
 The three-day festival, part of the bigger Memphis in May International Festival in Memphis, is one of the top music festivals in the U.S. and for good reason.
 The Beale Street Music Festival brings together an eclectic mix of bands, giving its thousands of fans something to sing about.
 The full lineup will be announced in February, but so far, the list of artists includes Three 6 Mafia, Foo Fighters, Lil Wayne, The Smashing Pumpkins, DaBaby, Su Foley and more.

-Rhythm on the Rails returns to Discovery Park of America, an 8-week outdoor concert series taking place on the lawn near the Train Depot beginning May 5, 2023.
+Rhythm on the Rails returns to Discovery Park of America, an 8-week outdoor concert series taking place on the lawn near the Train Depot.
+The music series usually runs Friday evenings in May and June.
+2023 dates will be announced soon.
 Gates open at 5:30 p.m. with music beginning at 6:30 p.m.
-The free concerts will have headliners such as American Idol runner up Clark Beckham, The WannaBeatles, Johnny Mac, The ShotGunbillys, Terry Mike Jeffery Elvis Tribute Show and many more.
+The free concerts have hosted past headliners such as American Idol runner up Clark Beckham, The WannaBeatles, Johnny Mac, The ShotGunbillys, Terry Mike Jeffery Elvis Tribute Show and many more.

 Sip Tennessee wine while enjoying music from a variety of local and regional artists starting May through October 2023 at Century Farm Winery.
 Music starts at 7 p.m.
 Food trucks are on location if you want to get a taste of local cuisine.
 Bring a lawn chair or get there early to get one of the limited tables that are available.
 It's a great way to spend an evening in Century Farm Winery's vineyard.